victorgomez09/vira/docs/docs/vira_framework/plugin.md

 ## Implementation Notes
 - Registration Timing: Plugins must be added before the application starts (before the middleware chain is built).
 An internal check ensures this.

-- Dependency Injection: The Vira application is automatically passed to the plugin's __init__ method, giving the plugin full access to modify and extend the application instance.
+- Dependency Injection: The virapi application is automatically passed to the plugin's __init__ method, giving the plugin full access to modify and extend the application instance.